 Three osteopathy students share a house together.
-In the middle of Year 2, two of the housemates gradually notice that the third student, Lucy, is displaying what seems like increasingly obsessive-compulsive behaviours - constantly cleaning and re-cleaning, insisting that the household contents are arranged in a particular way, checking and rechecking the house is locked.
-Lucy's behaviour is giving given rise to friction between them, exacerbated by the general stresses of approaching exams.
-One evening, things come to a head over a minor domestic issue, when Lucy completely overreacts, it seems to the others, and becomes overwrought.
-As the incident simmers down, a tearful Lucy confides that in her teens and in the run up to her A-levels, she had health problems and had been in the care of a consultant psychiatrist, who had prescribed medication and courses of CBT, all of which had greatly helped her feel in control; she had got good results in her school finals.
-In relocating to undertake her osteopathy course, the CBT had come to an end and she was no longer on medication, having not seen her consultant for over two years.
-She can feel her old behaviour patterns returning and has been to see her new GP locally, but is still waiting for an appointment to see a counsellor.
-Lucy tells her housemates that she is feeling very stressed and feels she is struggling to cope generally.
-Her housemates persuade her to speak to their student welfare officer at college about her current state of mind and past health issues, which she does.
-At college, it is suggested that she takes some time out to seek the support that she needs, and she returns to her parents for six weeks, during which time she receives treatment at centre where she was treated previously.
-After this time away, Lucy finds she is able to return in a much better frame of mind and she is working on strategies to reduce her anxiety and compulsive checking.
-She has also been studying to some extent while away but, with the support of her doctors, is given an extension by the college so that she can undertake her Year 2 assessments in August, rather than in June.
+In the middle of Year 2, two of the housemates gradually notice that the third student, Chris, is displaying what seems like increasingly obsessive-compulsive behaviours - constantly cleaning and re-cleaning, insisting that the household contents are arranged in a particular way, checking and rechecking the house is locked.
+Their behaviour is giving given rise to friction between the housemates, exacerbated by the general stresses of approaching exams.
+One evening, things come to a head over a minor domestic issue, when Chris completely overreacts, it seems to the others, and becomes overwrought.
+As the incident simmers down, Chris confides that in their teens and in the run up to A-levels, they had health problems and had been in the care of a consultant psychiatrist, who had prescribed medication and courses of CBT, all of which had greatly helped them feel in control; Chris had got good results in her school finals.
+In relocating to undertake the osteopathy course, the CBT had come to an end and Chris was no longer on medication, having not seen their consultant for over two years.
+Chris can feel old behaviour patterns returning and has been to see a new GP locally, but is still waiting for an appointment to see a counsellor.
+Chris tells the housemates that the stress is becoming too much and they are struggling to cope.
+The housemates persuade Chris to speak to their student welfare officer about their current state of mind and past health issues, which Chris does.
+At college, it is suggested that Chris takes some time out to seek the support that they need, and they return to their parents for six weeks, during which time Chris receives treatment at centre where they were treated previously.
+After this time away, Chris feels able to return in a much better frame of mind and is working on strategies to reduce anxiety and compulsive checking.
+Chris has also been studying to some extent while away but, with the support of their doctors, is given an extension by the college in order to undertake the Year 2 assessments in August, rather than in June.